itamcampos/tmuxfiles/README.md

 All tmux behavior in this repository will be defined within this file `~/.config/tmux/tmux_user.conf`.

+## Features included in this repository

+- Manual installation of [Tmux Resurrect](https://github.com/tmux-plugins/tmux-resurrect) to allow sessions to persist after system shutdown.
+This plugin was also installed using the official repository when it was still at this [commit](https://github.com/tmux-plugins/tmux-resurrect/commit/cff343cf9e81983d3da0c8562b01616f12e8d548).
+Click [here](https://github.com/tmux-plugins/tmux-resurrect/commit/cff343cf9e81983d3da0c8562b01616f12e8d548) to see the latest fix for this plugin, if it's still up, obviously.

+- Manual installation of [Tmux Continuum](https://github.com/tmux-plugins/tmux-continuum) to start tmux automatically after the computer/server is turned on.
+This plugin was installed using the official repository when it was still at this [commit](https://github.com/tmux-plugins/tmux-continuum/commit/0698e8f4b17d6454c71bf5212895ec055c578da0).
+Click [here](https://github.com/tmux-plugins/tmux-continuum/commit/0698e8f4b17d6454c71bf5212895ec055c578da0) to see the latest fix for this plugin.

 ## How to use

 To create the default tmux configuration file, type in your terminal: